tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/词汇表_intl_en.md

 In VOD scenarios, a player generally allows dragging on the progress bar to a desired position.
 The most convenient way is to start playback from the IDR picture in close proximity to that position, because it is clear for the player that all frames after the IDR frame will not reference other I frames before it, thus avoiding complicated reverse resolution.

-If IDR frame alignment is specified when multi-bitrate transcoding is performed on a video, IDR pictures of all the output videos will be precisely aligned by time point and picture content, so that video players can smoothly switch among videos at different bitrates without obvious lagging.
+If IDR frame alignment is specified when multi-bitrate transcoding is performed on a video, IDR frames of all the output videos will be precisely aligned by time point and picture content, so that video players can smoothly switch among videos at different bitrates without obvious lagging.

 If you enable IDR frame alignment on the VOD platform during transcoding, the settings of frame rate, GOP length, codec, and container format of multiple output formats must be identical.

 ### Basic player

-VOD provides playback SDKs for Android, iOS, and Web for [short video playback](https://intl.cloud.tencent.com/document/product/266/38295).
+VOD provides player SDKs for Android, iOS, and Web clients for [short video playback](https://intl.cloud.tencent.com/document/product/266/38295).
 The URL contains parameters used for playing back on-demand videos.

 ### Bitrate